 Contempt, greed, brilliance, and a massive superiority complex are what I want from Lex Luthor.
 Throw in a few billion dollars and a offbeat sense of humor, and you’ve got the makings of a truly terrifying take on Superman’s arch-nemesis.

 Trust me on this one folks.
-We’re going to come away from this movie hating Lex Luthor more than ever, not because of the way Eisenberg has chosen to portray him, but because of how brilliantly he will dismantle and run around our heroes.
+We’re going to come away from Batman v Superman hating Lex Luthor more than ever, not because of the way Eisenberg has chosen to portray him, but because of how brilliantly he will dismantle and run around our heroes.